python/devguide/internals/parser.rst

     make regen-pegen

-using the :file:`Makefile` in the main directory.
+using the :cpy-file:`!Makefile` in the main directory.
 If you are on Windows you can use the Visual Studio project files to regenerate the parser or to execute: ::

     ./PCbuild/build.bat --regen